Power of Attorney Services in Ventura

 Durable Power of Attorney

-At Zahn Law Office, we have extensive experience helping individuals set forth their wishes through the estate planning process.
-In addition to power of attorney, we can help you establish a trust, a will, and an advance health care directive.
+At Zahn Law Offices, APC, we have extensive experience helping individuals set forth their wishes through the estate planning process.
+We also serve residents of Los Angeles County, Santa Barbara County, and throughout the entirety of Southern California.

 Call (805) 804-9100 to schedule a consultation and discuss protecting your assets.